skumar-123/testRepo/README.md

-# testRepo
+testing the git commands
-testing basic git commands
+purpose of git status